PentHertz/RF-Swift/docs/remote-agent.md

 ## Cross-machine enrollment

+The supported way to enrol another machine is the credential file above: the agent's CA signs a fresh client certificate, and only that client's key travels, under a passphrase, to be re-wrapped into the destination vault.
+A pin mismatch ("agent certificate pin changed") on connect means the client file came from a different bundle than the one the agent runs with, or that the agent's bundle was regenerated; issue a new client file from the agent's current bundle.

-Never push the client private key to the agent.
-Generate it on the client and send only a certificate signing request:
+A CSR flow, where the client's private key is generated on the client and only a signing request travels, remains the stricter option for the future:

 ```mermaid
 sequenceDiagram